khokao/synergetica/services/docs/getting-started/installation.md

     ![](../assets/imgs/installation/open_app.png)

     4. App will launch.
 After a few seconds of starting the application, a popup will appear saying that the connection to the server was successful.
-Once this is done, you can use Simulator or Generator without any problems.
+Once this is done, you can use Simulator or Generator.
     ![](../assets/imgs/installation/connected_server_popup.png)